tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

     <ul style="line-height:1.2em;margin-top:5px">
     <li>When strategy="univariate" and solver=None, [f_classif](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html)
         is used as default solver.</li>
-    <li>When strategy is one of SFM, RFE, RFECV or SFS and the solver is one of
+    <li>When strategy is one of sfm, RFE, rfecv or sfs and the solver is one of
         ATOM's [predefined models](../../../user_guide/models/#predefined-models), the
         algorithm automatically selects the classifier (no need to add `_class` to the solver).</li>
-    <li>When strategy is one of SFM, RFE, RFECV or SFS and solver=None, atom
+    <li>When strategy is one of sfm, RFE, rfecv or sfs and solver=None, atom
          uses the winning model (if it exists) as solver.</li>
-    <li>When strategy is RFECV or SFS and no scoring is specified, atom uses the
+    <li>When strategy is rfecv or sfs and no scoring is specified, atom uses the
         metric in the pipeline (if it exists) as scoring parameter.</li>

 <br /><br />